Bayer's Monsanto acquisition to face politically charged scrutiny

 The deals would leave farmers facing a duopoly in seed (Bayer/Monsanto and Dow) and two big firms in chemicals (Syngenta and Bayer/Monsanto), she said.

-One unknown factor that will influence these ag-related deals is the U.S. political landscape after the November federal election.
+The U.S. political landscape after the November federal election also will influence these ag-related deals.

-Maurice Stucke, formerly in the Justice Department now with the Konkurrenz Group, said it was highly unlikely that Obama administration antitrust enforcers, who have knocked down a long list of big mergers in concentrated industries this year, would make the final decision in the Bayer-Monsanto deal.
+Maurice Stucke, formerly in the Justice Department now with the Konkurrenz Group, called it highly unlikely that Obama administration antitrust enforcers, who have knocked down a long list of big mergers in concentrated industries this year, would make the final decision on Bayer-Monsanto.

 "Merger reviews of this complexity would take six to nine months," Stucke said.
 "This would be the first major test of the new administration."